epochjs/epoch/README.md

   // Add as many layers as you would like!
 ];
 ```

 As you can see the data is arranged as an array of layers.
 Each layer is an object that has the following properties:

 * `label` - The name of the layer
 * `values` - An array of values (each value having an `x` and `y` coordinate)

 For the best results each layer should contain the same number of values, with the same `x` coordinates.
 This will allow
 d3 to make the best looking graphs possible.
+To create a single series plot simply include a single layer.

 Given that you have data in the appropriate format, instantiating a new chart is fairly easy.
 Simply create a container
 element in HTML and use the jQuery bindings to create, place, and draw the chart: